Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Dimerized Heisenberg model

-The second case of bipartition at the weak bonds-cutting vertical weak bonds-also requires discussion.
-Although the bipartition is performed at the weak bonds in both cases, strong and weak bonds alternate along the vertical direction and all bonds in the horizontal direction are weak in this case.
-The only feasible way to partition the system and the environment is by cutting the horizontal weak bonds, as illustrated in Fig.~\ref{fig:J1J2_config}(c).
-To distinguish this case from the previous weak-bonds scenario, we refer to it as bipartitioning at the vertical weak bonds.
+Compared with the weak-bond case, although the third bipartition is also performed at the weak-bonds, strong and weak-bonds alternate along the vertical direction and all bonds in the horizontal direction are weak in this case.
+The only feasible way to partition the system and the environment is by cutting the horizontal weak-bonds, as illustrated in Fig.~\ref{fig:J1J2_config}(c).

+To distinguish this case from the previous weak-bonds scenario, we refer to it as bipartitioning at the vertical weak-bonds.
 It is crucial to note that the cut is not literally made along the vertical bonds in this instance.
-Similarly, we perform QMC simulations for both LBW-EH and exact-EH at the effective inverse temperature $\beta_A = 1$, and measure the correlation functions at the Heisenberg limit, in the Neel ordered phase, at the QCP, and in the dimer phase.
+Similarly, we perform QMC simulations for both LBW-EH and exact-EH at the effective inverse temperature $\beta_A = 1$, and measure the correlation functions at the Heisenberg limit, in the N\'eel ordered phase, at the QCP, and in the dimer phase.
 The correlation functions for various phases and points are shown in Fig.~\ref{fig:WeakVertical_J1J2}.
-The correlation functions of the LBW-EH and the exact-EH are in perfect agreement across the Heisenberg limit, Neel ordered phase, QCP, and the dimer phase, with a very minor discrepancy in Neel ordered phase when the distance $r$ is large.
-Consequently, for the two-dimensional dimerzied Heisenberg model with the bipartition at vertical weak bonds, the LBW-EH ansatz provides an excellent functional form across various phases and points, despite that the system lacks translational invariance.
+The correlation functions of the LBW-EH and the exact-EH are in perfect agreement across the Heisenberg limit, N\'eel ordered phase, QCP, and the dimer phase, with a very minor discrepancy in N\'eel ordered phase when the distance $\mathbf{r}$ is large.
+Consequently, for the two-dimensional dimerized Heisenberg model with the bipartition at vertical weak-bonds, within the system sizes investigated, the LBW-EH ansatz provides an excellent functional form across various phases and points, despite that the system lacks translational invariance.